Get weekly tips, recipes, and my Herbal Jumpstart e-course! Sign up for free today.

 Echinacea angustifolia on a farm

-While Echinacea is most popular today for its ability to help with colds and the flu, where Echinacea really shines is in its ability to help the body fight off infections.
+While Echinacea is most popular today for its ability to help with colds and the flu, where Echinacea really shines is in its ability to help the body fight off bacterial infections.
+I think this echinacea benefit is underrated!

 Long known as the toothache plant, echinacea tea or diluted tincture can